ICP-HUBS-DevRels-Syndicate/meetups-talks-hub/README.md

 1. Review the event templates in the `event-templates/` directory
 2. Check out the resources in the `resources/` directory
+TODO: Prepare and release Examples, with talks (not too technical / workshop related) that were recorded
 <!-- 3.
 Look at past successful events in the `examples/` directory -->

 ## Contributing